gammasoft71/tunit/docs/writing_tests.md

 ## Assertions

-Assertions are central to unit testing in any of the xUnit frameworks, and xtd.tunit is no exception. xtd.tunit provides a rich set of assertions as static methods of the Assert class.
+Assertions are central to unit testing in any of the xUnit frameworks, and tunit is no exception. tunit provides a rich set of assertions as static methods of the Assert class.

 If an assertion fails, the method call does not return and an error is reported.
 If a test contains multiple assertions, any that follow the one that failed will not be executed.
 For this reason, it's usually best to try for one assertion per test.